Shoboji’s Legendary Gingko Tree at Shoboji Temple, Iwadono, Higashimatsuyama ( previously Hatoyama)

 I have read that the temple is a power spot, but I think the tree plays more to the supernatural feeling of the area.
 The temple has been damaged by fire a number of times over its 1,300 years, but the 700 year old tree has miraculously remained unscathed for the most part.

 Best time to see Shoboji’s Gingko Tree

-If you want to see the tree at its most resplendent the best time is usually the last week of November through the first week of December.
+If you want to see the tree at its most resplendent the best time is usually November through the first week of December.
 If you want to see the ground covered in a carpet of gold, its best to wait until the latter – the first week of December.

 On the grounds of the temple there is a small playground with swings and bars that children can play with.
 You can incorporate a visit to this magnificent tree and the equally awing temple with a visit to one of the nearby child friendly attractions:

 Saitama Children’s Zoo

 The Peace Museum

 Hours: 8.30 am to 5 pm in the summer, 8.30 am to 4 pm in the winter.

 Charge: FREE access and free parking